elaine-yuan/elaine-yuan/README.md

 * Determined Queens to be the safest borough with a rate of 4 anti-Asian hate crimes per 100,000 Asians using SQL and visualized the incident count per capita in each borough using Tableau
 * Designed interactive dashboards in Tableau for audience members to explore a three-decade history of national hate crimes and recent hate crimes by bias in New York City

-**Journey to the Best: Global and Chinese Growth in Green Energy** | Excel, Tableau, PowerPoint | June 2022
+**Journey to the Best: Global and Chinese Growth in Green Energy** | Excel, Tableau, PowerPoint

 *Studied 9,745 total records of renewable energy data and 34,936 records of global power plant data*
 * Examined the worldwide growth of renewable energy generation and global power plant capacity in Tableau and discovered a 445% increase in hydroelectricity generation from 1990 to 2019